CONCEPT OF HYBRIDIZATION

 ∴ # of hybrid orbitals = 3 + 0 = 3.

-Oxygen atom is bonded to carbon atom and has two lone pair of electrons. so again using the above formula,
+The oxygen atom is bonded to a carbon atom and has two lone pairs of electrons. so again using the above formula,

 # of hybrid orbitals = (# of bonded atoms) + (# of lone pairs)